sls1005/anycallconv/README.md

-This module provides a `macro` which can be applied to procedural parameter types.
+This module provides a *macro pragma* which can be applied to procedural parameter types, named `anyconv`.
 Once applied, it makes the parameter to accept procedures of a particular signature, but regardless of the calling convention.

 ### Example
 ```nim